 Nature is the one thing we can’t live without, and thankfully we don’t have to.
 Toronto has its share of bustling cafés and busy streets, but it’s also blessed with lots of parks.
 Treat yourself to an afternoon hike in the city and discover some amazing things along the way.
-Here are some of our top spots in the GTA for scenic views, winter delights, wooded wonders and all things nature.
+Here are some of our top spots in the GTA for scenic views, summer delights, wooded wonders and all things nature.

 East Don Parkland